VenMail/localizer/README.md

   to suggest translations for non-default locales when converting a selection to a key.

+### Ask AI Prompt Injection
+- `ai-localizer.askAI.forwardToCommand` – Optional VS Code command ID to forward Ask AI prompts to (for example, a chat command from Windsurf/Cursor/Copilot).
+When set, Localizer will execute this command with the generated prompt.

+If you’re using VS Code’s built-in chat UI (for example via GitHub Copilot Chat), you can try:

+- `workbench.action.chat.open`

+Third-party extension command IDs may change between versions and may not be publicly documented.
+If you don’t know the command ID, leave this setting empty and Localizer will try to auto-detect a suitable chat command; if that fails it will show the prompt for manual copy/paste.

 ### Auto-Monitoring Settings (NEW!)
 - `ai-localizer.i18n.autoMonitor` – Enable automatic monitoring of files for translatable content (default: `true`).
 - `ai-localizer.i18n.autoExtract` – Automatically run extraction when new content is detected and committed (default: `true`).